top of page

 Different cities and counties have different facilities; many are operated by contractors.
 It may take persistence to locate the right spot!

-Or your local waste management company, or the department of public works.
+• Or your local waste management company, or department of public works.

 The links listed for RAD at the EPA now say: "Sorry, but this web page does not exist.”

-HOWEVER, you might access the old website, and it’s list, via this link: 19january2021snapshot.epa.gov/rad/find-rad-partner-programs
+HOWEVER, you might access the old website via: 19january2021snapshot.epa.gov/rad/find-rad-partner-programs

 "Hydrofluorocarbons (HFCs) found in refrigerators and air conditioners are ... a major contributor to climate change."